DrInfinite/naparajith/src/content/policy/privacy-policy.md

 ## JavaScript Policy

 There are several chunks of JavaScript that are executed to maintain a smooth user experience across the site.
-However, most of it is on the server and is of no concern to the end user.
-However, there are a few bits of JS that may be shipped and executed client-side.
+A few kB of JS is shipped and executed in the client for prefetching routes and for ViewTransitions.

+### JavaScript for ViewTransitions

+There is about 12.13 kB (gzipped: 4.17 kB) worth of JS that is crucial towards enabling ViewTransitions in your browser.
+While it is non-essential in FireFox based browsers and Safari, which lack support for the feature, it is necessary to ensure a smooth experience on Chromium-based browsers.
+Disabling JS doesn't affect any of the site's core functionality, but does remove the smooth page transitions that are a staple of Single Page Applications.

 If you are not comfortable with script execution, don't like unauthorized access to local storage or just simply don't like non-free JavaScript, you can proceed by disabling JS for this site in particular or by installing the <a href="https://addons.mozilla.org/en-US/firefox/addon/librejs/" target="_blank">LibreJS</a> extension (only works on Mozilla-based browsers).
 Learn more about it <a href="https://www.gnu.org/software/librejs/" target="_blank">here</a>.